ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArrayDynamic.rst

 ::

-        if arraySize < size of internalArray / 3
+        if listSize < size of internalArray / 3
             resizeArray(size of internalArray / 2)